Representative Cases

 A sampling of high-profile bankruptcy and distressed litigation representations include:

-Danner v.
-Caesars Entertainment Corporation, et al.
+Hurwitz v.
+Darling, et al.

 Flag Litigation Trust